 The word ‘shayani’ implies ‘sleeping’ and according to the Hindu mythology, it is held that during the time of Vaishnava Shayani Ekadashi, Lord Vishnu sleeps in ‘Ksheersagar’ on His cosmic serpent, the ‘Shesha Naag’.
 Hence this ekadashi is also named as ‘Hari Shayani Ekadashi’ or even ‘Shayana Ekadashi’.
 The sleeping period of Lord Vishnu lasts for four months and is known as ‘Chaturmaas’ and the lord finally wakes up from His sleep on ‘Kartik Prabodhini Ekadashi’.
 The Vaishnava Shayani Ekadashi marks the start of the Chaturmaas period and on this day Hare Krishna followers begin the sacred Chaturmaas vrat to please Lord Vishnu.

-Vaishnava Shayani Ekadashi 2017 was on July 04 Tuesday
+Vaishnava Shayani Ekadashi 2018 is on July 23 Monday

 Rituals on Vaishnava Shayani Ekadashi: